 Through this new banking relationship established with the farmer, GIBL provided post-harvest financing schemes against pledge of farmers’ agricultural products, loan products for particular cash crops and purchase of agricultural inputs at more attractively priced credit compared to other formal and informal institutions in the area.
 The average size of the loans was NPR 60,000.

-This product launched with DFID Sakchyam assistance aimed to disburse NPR 290 million in loans over the project’s 3-year duration to benefit more than 4,000 farmers.
-However, this target was not achieved with Sakchyam recalling the partnership due to the mismanagement with the organisation.
-At the time of closure, a total of 670 farmers benefitted from the product where 33 farmers received loans amounting to NPR 2,007,100.
-An assessment of this partnership deemed that the partnership failed as a result of non-performance of the organisation.
+This product launched with Sakchyam’s assistance aimed to disburse GBP 1.9 million in loans over the project’s 3-year duration to benefit more than 4,000 farmers.
+However, this target was not achieved with Sakchyam recalling the partnership due various management issues.
+At the time of closure, a total of 670 farmers benefitted from the product where 33 farmers received loans amounting to GBP 13,380.